 Project description

-This project is aimed to support NPPD, the Operator of Bushehr NPP, in reviewing and completing as necessary the post-Fukushima nuclear safety stress test on the basis of the European Nuclear Safety Regulatory Group (ENSREG) methodology.
+This project is aimed to support NPPD, the Operator of Bushehr NPP, in reviewing and completing as necessary the post-Fukushima nuclear safety stress test on the basis of the INRA methodology.

 The "stress test" is defined by ENSREG as targeted reassessments of the safety margins of nuclear power plants in response to external hazards like earthquakes, floods and extreme weather conditions, and in view of a loss of safety functions (loss of power, loss of ultimate heat sink) potentially leading to nuclear fuel damage, and requiring (severe) accident management.
 A technical specification describing the scope and methodology for the stress tests was developed by the European Nuclear Safety Regulators Group / Western European Nuclear Regulators Association ENSREG/WENRA.
 The reassessment exercise was performed in stages.
 Firstly, for all nuclear power plants in the EU the NPP operators performed self-assessments by analysing the response of each of their nuclear plants to these hazards, by analysing the consequences of a loss of safety functions, and by assessing their accident management in place.
 This was documented in Self-Assessment Stress Test (SAST) reports.
 In a second stage, the national nuclear regulators and their TSO’s reviewed the operator’s self-assessment reports, and subsequently prepared the regulator’s summary National Stress Test Report.
 Finally, the National Stress Test Reports were subjected to an international peer review, implemented by peer review teams set up by ENSREG and comprising experts from different European regulatory authorities and the European Commission.
 After finalisation of the National Stress Test Reports, National Action Plans (NAcP) were prepared by the national nuclear regulators.
 The implementation of the NAcPs is followed-up on a periodic basis by ENSREG and the European Commission.
 The National Stress Test Report and the National Action Plans were made publicly available.

-The ENSREG Technical Specification which is to be followed by BNPP for performing the stress test is attached to this ToR as Appendix 2.
+The INRA Technical Specification which is to be followed by BNPP for performing the stress test is attached to this ToR as Appendix 2.

-The WENRA contents and format of the Stress Test Report to be followed is attached as Appendix 3.
+The INRA contents and format of the Stress Test Report to be followed is attached as Appendix 3.

 Geographical area to be covered